AndrewGlushchenko/AB4Py/README.md

 ### You can use it as separete shell application

     Usage : AB4Py.py -[key]
-        -m information about login person
+            AB4Py.py -m information about login person
-        -f 'Name' searching person by name
-        -i 'csv.file' 'Organization' - import records to Address book from .csv file and setting organsations name for them
+            AB4Py.py -f 'Name' search for person by name AB4Py.py -a List of all contacts in your address book AB4Py.py -i 'csv.file' 'Organization' - import records to the address book from a .csv file with the company name specified in the “Organization” field

-        Format of csv.file describs in the list header_file
+Format of csv.file describs in the value "header_file" in the module.